foxmike/el-extras/README.md

 ### string:
   25 string functions from java.lang.string.
-    these are both new functions and replacements for stock streamsets str expressions language functions offering improved consistency with java.lang.string
+    these are both new functions and replacements for stock streamsets str: expression language functions offering improved consistency with java.lang.string